isc-projects/kea/doc/guide/netconf.rst

    ...

-Note that the first -s parameter specifies the location of the YANG schema repository; you can check it with sysrepoctl -l.
+Note that the first -s parameter specifies the location of the YANG schema repository; it can be verified with sysrepoctl -l.
 This is a parameter that is configured during Sysrepo compilation and is detected by the Kea configuration under the SYSREPO_REPO name.